Feasibility study

 Estimated cost

-During the feasibility study, the approximate cost of options for the Hawthorn to Box Hill Trail were:
+During the development of the feasibility study, the approximate cost of options for the Hawthorn to Box Hill Trail were:

 Acceptable amenity: including use of some short sections of local roads: $35 million